mercadopago/devsite-docs/guides/wallet-connect/device-id.en.md

 The **Device ID** is an important piece of information to ensure better security and, consequently, a better payment approval rate.
 It's a **unique number that's used to identify a customer's device** when they are buying.

-If a customer makes a purchase on a different device than usual, this may represent an atypical behaviour.
-Even if it’s not necessarily a fraude, the Device ID could help us to make a correct assessment and avoid legitimate payment rejections.
+If a customer makes a purchase on a different device than usual, this may represent an atypical behavior.
+The Device ID could help us to make a correct assessment and avoid legitimate payment rejections.

 ## Get and send the Device ID